cradlepoint/sdk-samples/app_template/readme.txt

 This application can be used as a template to create a new application.
 Instructions for creating a new application are:

-1. Copy the app_template and past in the same directory.
+1. Copy the app_template and paste in the same directory.
 2. Rename the directory to your application name.
 I'll use 'new_app_name' as an example in these instructions.
 3. Rename the app_template.py file to new_app_name.py.